marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/Appendix_A/review_question/java_platform_module_system.md

 -----------------

-15. Suppose you have the commands javac, java, and jar.
-How many of them support a --show-module-resolution option?
+15. Suppose you have the commands *javac, java*, and *jar*.
+How many of them support a *--show-module-resolution* option?

 A. Zero  <br>
 B. One  <br>
 C. Two  <br>
 D. Three  <br>

+Correct Answer: B

+The *java* command uses this option to print information when the program loads.
+You might think *jar* does the same thing  since it runs a program too.
+Alas, this parameter does not exist on *jar*

 -----------------

-16. Which are tru statements about the following module?
+16. Which are true statements about the following module?
 (Choose all that apply.)

 ```
 class dragon {